 - 1 1/4 teaspoons salt

-2 pounds chicken breast tenders (or chicken breasts pounded to 3/4 inch thickness and sliced into strips)
+- 2 pounds chicken breast tenders (or chicken breasts pounded to 3/4-inch thickness, sliced into strips)

-- 24 hours before you plan on eating: Mix 1 tablesoon of the olive oil, the chipotle chilies, minced garlic, honey, vinegar, salt, cumin, and cinnamon together in a small bowl.
+- 24 hours before you plan on eating: Mix 1 tablesoon olive oil, chilies, minced garlic, honey, vinegar, salt, cumin, and cinnamon together in a small bowl.
 Pour into a large Ziploc bag.
-Rinse the chicken tenders, pat dry, and trim any fat from them, then place in the bag, zip, and squish around to coat the chicken with the marinade.
-Leave the chicken in the marinade in the fridge for eight to 24 hours.
+Rinse chicken tenders, pat dry, and trim any fat, then place in the bag.
+Close the bag and squish around to coat chicken with marinade.
+Refrigerate for eight to 24 hours.

-- The day of cooking: Preheat oven to 400 F.
+- When ready to cook: Preheat oven to 400 degrees.

-- At 30 minutes, add the marinated chicken tenders to the sweet potato pan, and continue to bake for 10 minutes, until chicken is cooked through (no pink in the middle) and juices run clear.
+- Add marinated chicken tenders to the sweet potato pan, and continue to bake for 10 minutes, until chicken is cooked through (no pink in the middle) and juices run clear.